YantraVision/CameraLinkVisionKit_microZED/framegrabber_python_App/Readme.txt

 After booting the board follow the below steps.

 1) sh setup.sh this will program the registers for width,height,line delay and data pattern and probe the driver.
    By default width is 320 and height is 240,line delay is 0 and data pattern is 0x22.
    To change the data pattern you have to write 00 for ff00, 11 for aa55, 22 for color pattern. you can give line delay between 0-1000.

-2)sudo sh runme.sh - This script will run the app for 2 VDMA access.
+2) sudo sh runme.sh - This script will run the app for 2 VDMA access.
 		 You can change the width and height values based on requirements.

 	It will store the image in the /run path.

 3) change widht and height for different resolution using below script and run step 2. sh write_width_height.sh 0xheightwidth

+Note:while running the app if you are seeing the v4l2 import error as follows.
+     import v4l2
+     Traceback (most recent call last):
+     File "<stdin>", line 1, in <module>
+     File "/usr/local/lib/python3.6/dist-packages/v4l2.py", line 197, in <module>
+     ) = range(1, 9) + [0x80]
+     TypeError: unsupported operand type(s) for +: 'range' and 'list' than copy v4l2.py from import_fix driectory and overwrite in your board on /usr/local/lib/python3.6/dist-packages/v4l2.py this file.